Cracked Pot Meditations – Spiritual Greatness

 which seems a little far-fetched.

-eating a hardboiled egg, grapefruit and a green tea,
+eating a hard-boiled egg, grapefruit, and green tea,

-then running up to the top of Mt.
-Tabor where I sat cross-legged writing my day’s goals while watching sun rise and then ran back home.
+Then running up to the top of a hill, where I sat cross-legged writing my day’s goals while watching the sun rise, and then ran back home.

 I always take a bath on Sundays,